What is the Colorado Privacy Act?

 The Colorado Privacy Act regulation applies to any controller that “conducts business in Colorado or produces or delivers commercial products or services that are intentionally targeted to residents of Colorado and either

 - Controls or processes the personal data of 100,000 consumers or more during a calendar year, or

 - Derives revenue or receives a discount on the price of goods or services from the sale of personal data and processes or controls the personal data of 25,000 consumers or more.”

 Unlike the California Consumer Privacy Act (CCPA), or Virginia's Consumer Data Protection Act (CDPA), it does not include revenue thresholds and applies to smaller businesses who derive less than 50% of their revenue from the sale of data.

 Keep in mind that individuals could have multiple IP addresses tied to their personal information which means that the 100,000 consumers threshold can easily be reached.

-Who is excluded from CPA compliance?
+Who is excluded from compliance with the Colorado Privacy Act?

 - Certain HIPAA- regulated entities, but not all of them exclusively, only specific health care controllers;